Robbie English, Broker and REALTOR

 • Whether it’s an owner’s or lender’s policy

-Until you realize that one typo in the legal description could mean your property lines don’t match what you think you bought.
-Or that the wrong name is listed and your legal ownership is in jeopardy.
-This is the foundation of your protection—verify every detail.
+Seems simple, until you realize that one typo in the legal description could mean your property lines don’t match what you think you bought, or that the wrong name is listed and your legal ownership is in jeopardy.
+This is the foundation of your protection.
+Verify every detail before closing moves forward.
+As I tell my clients: this is where we start building your security, not where we assume it already exists.

+Schedule B-I is your pre-closing checklist, except it’s not optional.
 These are the title company’s requirements for issuing the policy.
 Miss one, and your title coverage may never go into effect.
+Common requirements include:

 • Paying off current mortgages